 Posted on 4/09/2017 by Hannah Grant

 Recruitment can be difficult, especially when you are hiring directly.
 Either you don’t find the right applicant or lose some because they have found another role.
-These setbacks are frustrating and cause a reduction in productivity and can prevent your company from growing.
+These setbacks are frustrating, can cause a reduction in productivity and prevent your company from growing.
 Unfortunately, there are thousands of reasons why a recruitment campaign can be unsuccessful.
 So, below we will discuss some of these reasons, as well as the ones that our clients have come to us for, and explore what you can do about them.

 This is a balancing act.
 Not enough time spent on talent attraction and screening methods can result in missing out on some excellent applicants.
 Too long and you can lose applicants to other roles.
-You can’t guarantee that delays won’t occur as there are so many internal and external variables that can affect the campaign.
+You can’t guarantee that delays won’t occur as there are so many internal and external variables that can affect the recruitment campaign.
 For example, you may not have enough time internally because it is a busy period, or the applicant may have difficulty getting time off work to go to an interview.

 The best thing you can do in these situations is to make sure you keep the applicant informed at all stages.
 This can be done with a quick phone call or regular emails.
-An applicant should always know what stage the recruitment drive is at, updates are so important and will improve the applicants experience.
+An applicant should always know what stage the recruitment process is at, which is why updates are so important and they will improve the applicants experience.
 Alternatively, you can use methods like Video interviewing to reduce time (providing that you have good WIFI) without hampering on the applicant screening quality, as you can still see the applicants body language – which is something you can’t do on a phone call.
 You can also save time by using assessment centres and utilising volume recruitment methods.

 Not Utilising Online and Mobile